 Our Board of Directors has an audit committee, a compensation and personnel committee, and a nominating and corporate governance committee.
-Each of these committees has a formal charter.
+Each of these committees has a formal charter and is comprised of independent directors.
 We also have Corporate Governance Guidelines, which include guidelines regarding related party transactions, a Code of Ethics for our Chief Executive Officer and Senior Financial Officers, and a Code of Ethics and Business Conduct for Directors, Officers, and Employees.
 Copies of these charters, guidelines and codes, and any waivers or amendments to such codes which are applicable to our executive officers, senior financial officers, or directors, can be obtained on our website, www.emcorgroup.com.